Saudi Aramco: History

-In 1949, ARAMCO had made incursions into the Emirate of Abu Dhabi, leading to a border dispute between Abu Dhabi and Saudi Arabia.
+In 1949, Aramco had made incursions into the Emirate of Abu Dhabi, leading to a border dispute between Abu Dhabi and Saudi Arabia.

 In 1950, King Abdulaziz threatened to nationalize his country's oil facilities, thus pressuring Aramco to agree to share profits 50/50.

 A similar process had taken place with American oil companies in Venezuela a few years earlier.
 The American government granted US Aramco member companies a tax break known as the golden gimmick equivalent to the profits given to King Abdulaziz.
 In the wake of the new arrangement, the company's headquarters were moved from New York to Dhahran.
 In 1951, the company discovered the Safaniya Oil Field, the world's largest offshore field.
 In 1957, the discovery of smaller connected oil fields confirmed the Ghawar Field as the world's largest onshore field.

 In 1975, the Saudi Arabia second five-year economic plan included a Master Gas Plan.
 Natural gas would be used to generate power, rather than flaring the gas.
 The plan counted on using the associated gas, but by 1985, Aramco was able to include a billion standard cubic foot per day (Bscfd) of non-associated gas.
-This non-associated gas was produced from the Kuff Formation, which is a limestone layer 650 m below the oil producing Arab Zone.
-In 1994, Aramco discovered more non-associated gas in the deeper Jawf sandstone formation, and built plants in Hawiyah and Haradh to process it.
+This non-associated gas was produced from the Khuff Formation, which is a limestone layer 650 m below the oil-producing Arab Zone.
+In 1994, Aramco discovered more non-associated gas in the deeper Jawf sandstone formation and built plants in Hawiyah and Haradh to process it.
 This increased the capacity of the Master Gas System to 9.4 billion scfd.